trentlarson/P2P-Docs/README.md

  * Doc Changes
  * fix unknown crashes on repositories page when accepting a change too many (100) repos ... though if you go to repo create screen first it just stops on javascript at mark_reviewed on index.html
- * fix unknown crashes on deleting a repo (though it works if you go to create screen first)
  * default to versioned files, but allow to overwrite (both incoming and outgoing)
  * default to keep old reviewed versions, but allow deletion
  * default to keep old outgoing versions, but allow deletion